-This assessment tool is based on NICE and SIGN guidance, which was arrived at after careful consideration of the evidence available.
+This guidance is written in the following context This assessment tool is based on NICE and SIGN guidance, which was arrived at after careful consideration of the evidence available.
 Healthcare professionals are expected to take it fully into account when exercising their clinical judgement.
 The guidance does not, however, override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient in consultation with them.
+Refer